-There is a very highly developed sense of moral duty and correct behaviour instilled in children from a young age in Japan, which means that people generally take care of each other.
+There is a highly developed sense of moral duty and correct behaviour instilled in children from a young age in Japan, which means that people generally take care of each other.

 Crime in Japan

-It's always important to take normal precautions in crowds and nightspots and to avoid areas where one may be isolated and feel unsafe.
-Pickpocketing in crowded spaces targeting tourists and foreigners does occasionally occur.
+As with any other major tourist destination, pickpocketing in crowded spaces targeting tourists and foreigners occasionally occurs, particularly in Tokyo.
 Expats should take care of their passports and other valuables in airports and public transport areas.

 Earthquakes in Japan